navikt/hm-grunndata-alternativprodukter/README.md

 The new file must also be added to the enum: SubstituteFiles.kt

+### Preparing the file

+Rows separating groups of products can not be empty or the parser will not "see them", this can be solved by i.e. adding a random character in column A of the empty rows.

 ### Grouping products

 HMS numbers that should be grouped together should be in subsequent rows without any empty rows in between.